lbryio/lbry.com/content/bounty/slack-lbry-url-handler.md

 date: '2016-07-01'
 ---

-Create a script or Slackbot that will:
+Create a script for Slackbot that will:

 - Use the Slack API to monitor all messages in all channels
 - Detect messages sent with LBRY URLs, e.g. `lbry://oprahbees`